SkrideOne/cx/rust_docs/avoiding_unnecessary_allocations_handbook.md

-# Avoiding Unnecessary Allocations in Rust 1.90 (Nightly) – Best‑Practice Manual 2025
+# Avoiding Unnecessary Allocations in Rust 1.91 (Nightly) – Best‑Practice Manual 2025

 **Date:** 02 Aug 2025 (Europe/Berlin)

-Rust 1.90 (nightly) is slated to become stable in Sep 2025; this manual targets nightly 1.90 and emphasises practices consistent with *Best Practice 2025* for quality and performance.
+Rust 1.91 (nightly) is slated to become stable in autumn 2025; this manual targets nightly 1.91 and emphasises practices consistent with *Best Practice 2025* for quality and performance.
+The 1.91 nightly retains the unstable `vec_push_within_capacity` feature and continues to refine allocation guarantees—for example, `Vec::with_capacity` now guarantees it allocates at least the requested capacity【684066008670463†L134-L140】.

 ---